Icelandic moss plant. For the cardiovascular system. Use for cough

-The composition of the medicinal plant and characteristics
+Composition of medicinal plant and characteristics

 • organic acids with antimicrobial properties;